Buszewicz/simple-data-structures-made-in-c/README.md

-# simple-linked-list
+# Date structures made in c
-Simple linked list made in c
+feel free to use